veniamin-ilmer/math/balanced-ternary-algebra/readme.md

 The NOT operation flips negativity to positivity and vice versa, with neutrality remaining unchanged.
 This is straightforward in terms of inversion but interesting in that zero remains an immutable neutral state.
 From the perspective of direct electric flow, this makes sense because direct current can only flow forward, or backward or not at all.
 It is not possible for electricity to flow backward and forward at the same time.

+Electrically, building this gate can be extremely simple - Just reverse the writes input.
+Positive becomes negative, negative becomes positive.
+Neutral stays the same.

 ### AND

 ![AND Venn diagram](and.svg)